ThePhD/sol2/docs/source/api/proxy.rst

 	int changed_value = z; // now it's 20!

 We don't recommend the above to be used across classes or between function: it's more of something you can do to save a reference to a value you like, call a script or run a lua function, and then get it afterwards.
-You can also set functions (and function objects :ref:`*<note 1>`) this way, and retrieve them as well.
+You can also set functions (and function objects) this way, and retrieve them as well.

 .. code-block:: c++
 	:linenos: